Marc S. Gerken, P.E., has served as president and chief executive officer of American Municipal Power, Inc. (AMP) since February 2000.

 Gerken is active in public power leadership and policy development positions on a national level:

 - Past president of the NHA Board of Directors (April, 2013-April, 2015).
-Currently serving on the Board of Directors and CEO Council.
+Currently serving on the Board of Directors and is co-chair of the CEO Council.

 - Past chair of the American Public Power Association (APPA) Board of Directors, having served as a member of the 10-member Board Executive Committee from 2004-2011, and as the chair from June 2009-June 2010.